tetsuo/tetsuo.github.io/articles/intro-to-fp.md

 # Denotational semantics

-> There are two ways of looking at a function: as an algorithm which will produce a value given an argument, or as a set of ordered argument-value pairs.
+> "There are two ways of looking at a function: as an algorithm which will produce a value given an argument, or as a set of ordered argument-value pairs.
 The first view is "dynamic" or **operational**, in that it sees a function as a sequence of operations in time.
-The second view is "static" or **denotational**: the function is regarded as a fixed set of associations between arguments and the corresponding values. &mdash; Simon L. Peyton Jones [^spj-book]
+The second view is "static" or **denotational**: the function is regarded as a fixed set of associations between arguments and the corresponding values."
+Simon L. Peyton Jones [^spj-book]

 Not exactly.
 Explicit or not, it wouldn't have made any sense for the C compiler (nor the JavaScript interpreter) if there were no statements to begin with.
-Simply because a C program is a sequence of commands separated by the **;** symbol&mdash; that's what a C program means.
+Simply because a C program is a sequence of commands separated by the **;** symbol &mdash; that's what a C program means.

 But for Haskell it makes perfect sense.
 Why?
 What does a Haskell program _mean_ then?